bbauska/HTML5-webdev/html-basics.md

  <nav class='mobile-nav' role='navigation' aria-label='Mobile Menu'> List of Links </nav>
 ```

 While seeming redundant, is actually useful for screen readers.
-It wouldn\'t read the aria-label on this navigation, which is really helpful for giving greater context to visually impaired users, without the `role="navigation"`.
+It wouldn&apos;t read the aria-label on this navigation, which is really helpful for giving greater context to visually impaired users, without the `role="navigation"`.

 The different landmark roles you can use are as follows, copied from the W3C Wiki Page: